 Small Business Lawyer Cost: Everything You Need to Know

-The cost for a small business lawyer can range from $150 per hour for junior lawyers to over $1,000 per hour for senior partners at large firms in major cities.5 min read
+The cost for a small business lawyer can range from $150 per hour for junior lawyers to over $1,000 per hour for senior partners at large firms in major cities.9 min read

-How Much Does a Small Business Lawyer Cost?
+4. How to Pay the Cost of a Small Business Lawyer

 What Issues Are Worth the Small Business Lawyer Cost?